SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Pinkie speaks down, "He lied about the size of my last party!"

-Rainbow Dash becomes a real horse, and whinnies.
+Rainbow Dash becomes a real horse and whinnies.

-Fluttershy says something, but you can only read it if you [pay me](https://ko-fi.com/loveandtolerance) five dollars.
+Fluttershy says something, but you can only read it if you [donate five dollars](https://ko-fi.com/loveandtolerance).

 Rarity groans.
-"Could you at least talk to us?"
+"Can you at least talk to us?"

 Applejack does a cartwheel.
 "Come on, just talk with us."

-I decide to finally speak.
+I finally decide to speak.
 "Maybe."

 Twilight asks, "Do you have a name we should call you?"

-I simply answer, "Twilight Sparkle, but you can call me Twilight for short."
+I simply answer, "Twilight Sparkle– but you can call me Twilight for short."

 Twilight groans.
 Which one?
 I don't know.